 Annual precipitation ranges from 3.5 inches at lower elevations to nearly 10 inches in the mountains.
-Most rain falls between November and April with an occasional snow accumulation in the mountains.
-Summer thunderstorms may bring sudden, heavy rainfall.
+Most rain falls between November and April, with occasional snow accumulation in the mountains.
+Summer thunderstorms (called Monsoons) may bring sudden, heavy rainfall.
 The driest months are May and June.

 Winds are a prominent feature of Mojave Desert weather.
 Strong winds occur in fall, late winter, and early spring months.